 e-Vision has been a pioneer in electronic lens modulation with more than 15 years of experience designing and fabricating optics that control and shape light with no moving parts.
-With nearly 550 patents issued or pending worldwide, e-Vision has significant protection for its intellectual property.
+With ownership or control of over 440 issued or pending worldwide patents, e-Vision has significant protection for its intellectual property.
 This extensive patent portfolio is classified as follows:

 • Optical Designs for Electronic Lenses: E-Vision’s patents cover its designs for electronic lenses and optics, including diffractive and pixelated diffractive optics, refractive optics, combination diffractive/refractive optics and adjustable fluidic optics.